Henry the Bearded: First Attempt to gain Greater Poland. Precarious settlement with Konrad of Masovia

-In 1232 Henry also had an opportunity to gain Greater Poland, and launched an offensive against Władysław Odonic, who was also a claimant this land.
-The invasion was a failure, however, as a result of inaction of the Silesian nobility and support from the Church of Odonic.
+In 1232, Henry also had an opportunity to gain Greater Poland and launched an offensive against Władysław Odonic, who was also a claimant to this land.
+The invasion was a failure, however, as a result of the inaction of the Silesian nobility and support from the Church of Odonic.
 In his war for Lesser Poland, however, he had a complete success.
-In 1233 Henry and Konrad of Masovia signed a treaty in Chełm.
-Under the terms of this agreement, he had to resign henceforth any pretension over the Lesser Poland lands of Łęczyca and Sieradz, but in return received recognition of his rule over Kraków and the title of High Duke.
+In 1233, Henry and Konrad of Masovia signed a treaty in Chełm.
+Under the terms of this agreement, he had to resign any pretension over the Lesser Poland lands of Łęczyca and Sieradz, but in return received recognition of his rule over Kraków and the title of High Duke.
 Also, Henry was confirmed in the regency of Sandomierz on behalf of Bolesław V, a post which Konrad tried to obtain after he ordered the imprisonment of the infant Duke and his mother.
 Only thanks to the Gryfici's efforts, Bolesław and Grzymislawa could escape and return to their lands.
 The struggles over Lesser Poland continued, however, until Henry's death.

 The Second War with Władysław Odonic for Władysław III's inheritance

-In summer 1234 Henry the Bearded decided to re-intervene in Greater Poland.
-This time the campaign was totally different to the expedition of two years earlier.
+In the summer of 1234, Henry the Bearded decided to re-intervene in Greater Poland.
+This time, the campaign was totally different from the expedition of two years earlier.
 Above all, it was because Władysław Odonic lost the support of the nobility, giving part of the royal prerogatives to the Archbishop of Gniezno, Pełka.
-The success was complete and Odonic, wanting to save his power and convinced by the Archbishop, agreed to make an agreement with Henry: he received the half of Greater Poland up to the Warta River, from Kalisz and Poznań; shortly after, he installed there his son and heir, Henry the Pious, as a Duke.
+The success was complete and Odonic, wanting to save his power and convinced by the Archbishop, agreed to make an agreement with Henry: he received the half of Greater Poland up to the Warta River, from Kalisz and Poznań; shortly after, he installed there his son and heir, Henry II the Pious, as a Duke.
 On the other hand, in Lesser Poland, the borders were less secure.
 The military mutual support between Henry and Odonic was tested in 1235, when Henry managed to recover Wladyslaw's castle in Śrem, in defense of which Borzivoj, son of the deposed Duke Diepold II of Bohemia was killed.

-The control of Opole was vital to Henry, because this territory, through which all major commercial tracks from Wrocław to Kraków were made, was extremely strategically important.
-In 1234 Henryk decided to separate (under his authority) between the Upper Silesian co-Dukes Mieszko II and Władysław the Ziemia wieluńska as the common frontier, in return for which he assumed direct control over Opole.
+The control of Opole was vital to Henry because this territory, through which all major commercial routes from Wrocław to Kraków were made, was extremely strategically important.
+In 1234, Henryk decided to separate (under his authority) between the Upper Silesian co-Dukes Mieszko II and Władysław the Ziemia wieluńska as the common frontier, in return for which he assumed direct control over Opole.